 We passed into territory totally unknown to me after Boulogne.
 Sadly, the weather got less nice before we reached Normandy, which to my surprise looks like the Ardennes even though it is while 200 kilometres to the south-west of it.

-A traditional barn in the village of Sainte-Foy
+A traditional barn in the village of Sainte-Foy:

-We went for a walk from the town of Etretat to the rocks of the same name, but it was too dark to make pictures, which is why my last picture of Normandy is of Le Havre town hall
+We went for a walk from the town of Etretat to the rocks of the same name, but it was too dark to make pictures, which is why my last picture of Normandy is of the town hall of Le Havre:

 As I had previously seen on pictures, most of Le Havre was rebuilt in a very particular style after WW2.
 It is definately a place I would like to visit again properly.
 The same goes for its industrial surroundings, which looked like Mordor when we drove through them in the dark on the way to our last destination for that day.

 La Défence, Paris

 At three in the morning and another 200 kilometers down the road, and we reached our final destination for that day: Paris’s high-rise business district La Défence.
 We spent the night elsewhere in Paris before heading back to Belgium the next day.This entry was posted in Belgium, Flanders, France, Hauts-de-France, Île-de-France, Koksijde, Normandy, West Flanders